-- A. safety and security while using e-mail, chat rooms, social media, and other forms of direct electronic communications; - B. the dangers inherent with the online disclosure of personally identifiable information; - C. the consequences of unauthorized access (e.g., "hacking", "harvesting", "digital piracy", "data mining", etc.), cyber bullying and other unlawful or inappropriate activities by students online, and - D. unauthorized disclosure, use, and dissemination of personally-identifiable information regarding minors.
-The Board directs staff members to provide instruction for their students and/or the Educational Service Provider to implement procedures regarding the appropriate use of technology and online safety and security as specified above.
-Furthermore, the Educational Service Provider will implement monitoring procedures for the online activities while students are at school.
+- ✓ safety and security while using e-mail, chat rooms, social media, and other forms of direct electronic communications; - √ the dangers inherent with the online disclosure of personally identifiable information; - ✓ the consequences of unauthorized access (e.g., "hacking", "harvesting", "digital piracy", "data mining", etc.), - ✓ cyberbullying, and other unlawful or inappropriate activities by students online; and - ✓ unauthorized disclosure, use, and dissemination of personally-identifiable information regarding minors.

+The Board directs the Educational Service Provider to implement procedures, guidance and instruction to their students regarding the appropriate use of District Information & Technology Resources and online safety and security as specified above.
+Additionally, such training shall include, but not be limited to, education concerning appropriate online behavior including interacting with others on social media, including in chat rooms, and cyberbullying awareness and response.
+Furthermore, the Educational Service Provider will implement monitoring procedures for the online activities of students while they are at school.